LORI VALLOW DAYBELL TRIAL

 “As I was thinking about it, I realized Tylee had a jeep that Charles had bought her,” he said.

-After the shooting, Boudreaux began to dig for information.
+After the shooting, Brandon Boudreaux began to dig for information.
 He remembered some things Charles Vallow had emailed him and found information on the religious “fireside” groups that would meet.
-Some info was from Chad Daybell so Boudreaux googled his name.
+Some info was from Chad Daybell so Brandon Boudreaux googled his name.
 That’s when he found an obituary for Tammy Daybell.

 “It made me really nervous,” he said.
 “Because of how I was feeling, my nervousness, I reported it to law enforcement because in my gut something felt wrong.”